Health and Safety Hazards for Cannabis Producers

 Marijuana cultivation operations may be using insecticides and fungicides within their facilities.
 Some pesticides have been associated with dermal and respiratory toxicity for the workers who apply them.
 Those who mix, load or apply agricultural pesticides, clean or repair pesticide application equipment or assist with the application of pesticides are at risk of exposure.

-Cleaning & Sanitation Solutions
+Cleaning, Disinfectants & Sanitation Solutions

 Sanitation of the cannabis growth operations is a continuous process and the volume and frequency of exposure with the cleaning chemicals and disinfectant the workers use can lead to headaches and dizziness.

-Workers may encounter ozone as a product of the chemical reaction of nitrogen oxides and volatile organic compounds (e.g., terpenes emitted from the marijuana plant) present inside a cultivation facility.
+Cannabis workers may encounter ozone as a product of the chemical reaction of nitrogen oxides and volatile organic compounds (e.g., terpenes emitted from the marijuana plant) present inside a cultivation facility.
 Nitrogen oxides may enter the facility, depending on the location of air intake and proximity to major highways.
 Ozone generators may also be found in facilities for odour control.

-Cultivation facilities may encounter corrosive chemicals in the mixing of nutrients used for plant growth.
+Cannabis cultivation facilities may encounter corrosive chemicals in the mixing of nutrients used for plant growth.

 Risk of carbon monoxide exposure can occur from emissions of facility equipment and tools as well as unintended containment breaks or failure of HVAC systems.